Environmental Health Courses

 Methods in Environmental Epidemiology (Fall)

-Prerequisites: EPI 530, EPI 539, BIOS 500, BIOS 501 or BIOS 591P, EPI 539, EPI 540 or EPI 545 is also preferred, or instructor’s permission.
-Students will gain experience reading, evaluating, and interpreting epidemiologic studies on the health impact of workplace and environmental exposures.
-The course aims to strengthen each student’s ability to understand and interpret the epidemiological literature.
-These skills will be developed through class lectures, assigned readings, and case studies.
-Although most case studies require data analysis, the focus of the class is on conceptual issues common in environmental epidemiology rather than on applied statistics.
+Prerequisites: Required: EPI 530 and BIOS 500; BIOS 501 or BIOS 591P; also preferred: EPI 539, EPI 540 or EPI 545; or instructor’s permission.
+Students will gain experience reading, evalu-ating, and interpreting EPI studies on the health impact of workplace & environmental expo-sures.
+Students will understand & interpret the EPI literature.
+Skills are developed through class lectures, assigned readings, & case studies.
+Most case studies require data analysis though the focus of the class is on conceptual issues common in environmental EPI rather than on applied statistics.

 EHS 750 (3)

-This course covers the many different ways that the environment influences the transmission and spread of infectious diseases in humans.
-We take a broad definition of "the environment", considering air, water, soil, animal, and human influences, with case studies on each of these environmental factors.
-The course will also cover a variety of methods used in the study of infectious diseases, including epidemiology, mathematical modeling, risk analysis, social science, ecology, and molecular biology.
-The theme of this course is "Think like a pathogen"— students will learn to think from the perspective of a pathogen trying to maximize its fitness over both short- and long-term time scales.
-This course is an elective, and can be taken at any time in the program.
-There are no prerequisites, but it is helpful if students have at least some background in biology.
+This course covers ways the environment influences the transmission and spread of infectious diseases in humans.
+We consider air, water, soil, animal, and human influences, with case studies on each of these factors.
+The course covers methods used in the study of infectious diseases, including epidemiology, mathematical modeling, risk analysis, social science, ecology, and molecular biology.
+Students will learn to think from the perspective of a pathogen trying to maximize its fitness over both short- and long-term time scales.
+It is helpful if students have some background in biology.
+Also see EH 545.

 EHS 760 (2)